 Black Jesus is crucified on the cross.
 His black skin makes a sharp contrast with the blue sky above him.
 Hands are nailed to the cross.
-The nail is covered by Jesus’s red blood.
+The nail is covered in Jesus’s red blood.
 Drops of blood are falling from the nail.

 The beautiful woman is offering a flirtatious smile to a Roman soldier.
 The soldier is a handsome man with an athletic body and long blond hair.
-His eyes are, however, repulsive with lust overflowing from them.
+His eyes, however, are repulsive, with lust overflowing from them.
 The woman does not seem to mind though.
 She is kindly attending to the wound that the soldier has on his finger.
 ‘Wound’ is too much of a word; it is more like a small scratch on the tip of his middle finger.
 The young woman is using her white ribbon to wrap around the scratched finger.

-The fury in Black Jesus’s eyes becomes wilder and wilder.
+The fury in Jesus’s eyes becomes wilder and wilder.
 THUNDER strikes suddenly!
 And the Roman soldier’s face turns black.
 The young woman is still smiling at him.
 THUNDER strikes again mixed with a furious scream!
 And the soldier’s face is all merged in black color.
 The brush hits the Roman soldier, harder and harder until it tears the canvas.
 Jesus’s scream gradually turns into a pitiable sobbing.
 The brush drops from his hand, and he himself falls to his knees.
 His head hits the palette that has fallen on the ground.
 He rolls and lies on his back as he is still crying.
 Jesus’s black face is now covered with a variety of colors.

 “God, how can I ever forgive you?”
 Black Jesus says with excruciating pain.
 He looks at the canvas torn around the Roman soldier.
 He then looks at himself crucified in the painting.
 And then turns his look down to the young, dark-skin woman below the cross.
 She still has the flirtatious smile on her face.
 The smile, however, no longer looks innocent.